cosminadrianpopescu/azul/README.md

 to left, right, top or bottom (for `azul` workflow, in `SPLIT` mode, clicking on the cursors).

-Other then the embeded tabs, you can also have floating panes.
+Other then the embeded panes, you can also have floating panes.

 ### Floats